 by Gene Griessman, Ph.D.

 Andrew Jackson is remembered as a man of violent passions, as prickly and always ready for a fight, not for his tact.
-But on one occasion, Jackson’s response was so diplomatic that it could serve as a template for anyone who has been disappointed by someone’s behavior and wants to express that disappointment diplomatically.
+But on one occasion, Jackson’s response was so skillful that it could serve as a template for anyone who has been disappointed by someone’s behavior and wants to express that disappointment diplomatically.

 Here’s the background.
 In 1834, the French Chamber of Deputies began debate about paying the United States 25 million francs– about $5 million–as an indemnity for French damage to American shipping during the Napoleonic wars.
 France had already signed a treaty agreeing to pay, and the treaty had been confirmed by Congress.

 Yet, after four days of deliberation.
 France declined to honor its obligation.